yungDoom/overgrowthify/README.md

-# Scar of Ouruin
-This is the incomplete build for Scar of Ouruin, Overgrowth's next expansion and content update.
-Stability, finish and polish is not guaranteed.
-Below is the default Overgrowth readme.

 # Overgrowth
 This is the official repository for [Overgrowth]'s source code.
 Only the code is available here; the game data (such as art assets and levels) can only be legally obtained by purchasing Overgrowth from [Wolfire Games].